Paavai Vilakku: Cast

 Balaji, Prem Nazir, Sriram and Santhanam make guest appearances as Thanikachalam's friends.

 Production

 Paavai Vilakku was a novel written by Akilan and serialised in the Tamil magazine Kalki.
 The film version of this novel was directed by K. Somu, written by A. P. Nagarajan, and produced by editor T. Vijayarangam and cinematographer V. K. Gopanna under the Sri Vijayagopal Pictures.
-Sivaji Ganesan's home, Annai Illam, also featured in the film.
+Sivaji Ganesan initially wanted B. R. Panthulu to produce this film.
+Ganesan's home, Annai Illam, also features in the film.

 Soundtrack

 The soundtrack was composed by K. V. Mahadevan, and the lyrics were written by A. Maruthakasi.
 The song "Aayiram Kan Podhadhu" is set in the raga known as Mand, and "Mangiyathor Nilavinile" is based on Subramania Bharati's poem of the same name.

 Release and reception

 Paavai Vilakku was released on 19 October 1960, during Diwali.
 The film was distributed by Sivaji Films in Madras.
 The Indian Express wrote, "Despite the picture being crowded with a battalion of familiar faces, the total effect is pleasing and K. Somu's direction compels attention".
 Kanthan of Kalki said K. Sarangapani, Ramasamy and A. Karunanidhi gave light to the film.
 Facing competition from Kairasi, Petra Manam, and Mannathi Mannan, released on the same day, the film did not perform well at box-office.